 Countries like Portugal, Spain and Holland set up their colonial realms in the 16th and 17th centuries in the East bringing along their trade and culture supported by military might, which was epitomized by their fleets and military architecture.
 Under the shadow of the fortresses, usually protecting the entrances of harbors, knowledge, goods and people circulated, creating centers of multicultural societies.
-These were important commercial entrepôts, like Batavia, Malacca, Manila, which had their own branches, like Tayouan (West Taiwan), Macao or San Salvador (North Taiwan) respectively, as well as others like Deshima or Nagasaki, most of them defended by military forts.
-Nowadays, while in many cases the colonial and even the cultural impact is almost vanished, some of those fortresses are still standing, included in the local heritage, and used by the tourism industry.
+These were important commercial entrepôts, like Batavia, Malacca, Manila, which had their own branches, like Tayouan (in the suburbs of the present city of Tainan, West Taiwan), Macao or San Salvador (present Heping Island in the city of Jilong, North Taiwan) respectively, as well as others like Deshima or Nagasaki, most of them defended by military forts.
+Nowadays, while in many cases the colonial and even the cultural impact has almost vanished, some of those fortresses are still standing, included in the local heritage, and used by the tourism industry.

-This paper will present the beginning of the modern military architecture in Europe, its transmission to America and to the East and their military effectiveness.
-Then, it will focus particularly on the European fortresses of Taiwan (San Salvador and Tayouan), made by a probably Flemish or Dutch military engineer, with the aim to show how these buildings did really play a strategic role in the hazards of the colonial history.
+This paper will present the beginning of the modern military architecture in Europe, its transmission to America and to the East and its military effectiveness.
+Then, it will focus particularly on the European fortresses of Taiwan (San Salvador and Tayouan), with the aim to show how these buildings really did play a strategic role in the hazards of the colonial history.